Fiestas Patrias in Peru: Independence Day, History and Traditions

 Arequipa and the South

-Arequipa celebrates the Fiestas Patrias with urban pride, regional cuisine, and cultural events.
+Arequipa celebrates Fiestas Patrias with urban pride, regional cuisine, and cultural events.

 Amazon Region